A selection from…

 Invention vs. Innovation:

-Schumpeter went on to write about the contemporary view that the economic system was an essentially passive, stationary process: “I felt very strongly that this was wrong, and that there was a source of energy within the economic system which would of itself disrupt any equilibrium that might be attained.”
+Schumpeter went on to write about the contemporary view that the economic system was a passive, stationary process: “I felt very strongly that this was wrong, and that there was a source of energy within the economic system which would of itself disrupt any equilibrium that might be attained.”

-The “energy” he was discussing back in 1912 that disrupts the status quo, was of course innovation.
+The “energy” he was discussing back in 1912 that disrupts the status quo, was innovation.

 Finally a more modern definition from the businessman who became most closely associated with the word: